 BACKGROUND AND SUBMISSION

-Finally, submit your character to the Staff for final approval at email@example.com.
-In that email, include all of the information above, as well as a character background that tells your character’s story up to this point and gives us a sense of her personality.
-Make sure to use the official character sheet, linked to the right.
+Finally, submit your character to the Staff for final approval using our character creation tool in the My Account section of the website.
+Please be ready to include all of the information above, as well as a character background that tells your character’s story up to this point and gives us a sense of their personality.

 Another excellent tool you should include is 7 or more memories.
 Memories are simple one-offs that happened to your character, such as “Once I fell into the river, and my father told me that if I couldn’t swim to shore myself, I did not deserve to be his son,” or “On my brother’s wedding night, his young wife and I had our final dalliance.”
 These help flesh out your character with the moments that make them meaningful, and also serve as tools for the Staff to use when telling your personal story.